 Overall description

-In RAN2#116-e, RAN2 discussed ROHC continuity function for SDT DRB, which requires the transmitting and receiving PDCP entities to continue the ROHC header compression protocol for SDT DRB (i.e. keep the ROHC context).
+In RAN2#116-e, RAN2 discussed ROHC continuity function for SDT DRB, which requires the PDCP entities in the UE and network to continue the ROHC header compression protocol for SDT DRB (i.e. keep the ROHC context) across different SDT procedures.
 RAN2 agreed that the ROHC continuity function for SDT DRB can be configured as applicable for either the same cell where the RRC connection was suspended or the whole RNA.
 The relevant agreement was made as follows,